 What are business goals?

 Business goals are a company's aspirations within a fixed timeline.
-Some examples of business goals are:
+Some examples are:

-- Long-term goals for the entire business: for example, 'increase turnover by 50% in the next two years'
+Long-term goals for the entire business: 'increase turnover by 50% in the next two years'

-- Weeks-long goals for one particular sector of the business: for example, 'human resources need to aim for 90% employee satisfaction over the next month'
+Weeks-long goals for one particular sector of the business: 'human resources need to aim for 90% employee satisfaction over the next month'

-- Quarterly goals for one particular employee: for example, a salesperson may be tasked with returning a 20% increase in sales by the end of the next quarter
+Quarterly goals for one particular employee: a salesperson may be tasked with returning a 20% increase in sales by the end of the next quarter

 What are business objectives?